Mental Health First Aid (MHFA)

 MHFA Promotion

-• Flyer targeted to Allied Health students (Schools can add their name in open field)
+• Flyer targeted to Nursing and Midwifery students (Schools can add their name in open field)

 The Standard Mental Health First Aid (MHFA®) for Health Professional Students course teaches health professional students how to provide initial support to a peer or other adult who may be experiencing a mental health problem or mental health crisis, until professional help is received or the crisis resolves.